 Attendance at the workshop will be listed on your HEAR (Higher Education Achievement Report).

-The workshop is completely free for Year 3 - Final year students at the University of Manchester.
-The dates of All-Sector WPE Challenge workshops available in this academic year are provided above.
+The workshop is completely free for Year 3 - Final Year students at the University of Manchester.

-Spaces are limited so, to register for this years’ workshop, sign up now to take part.
+Spaces are limited so, to register for a workshop, sign up now to take part.

 If aren’t able to attend, see the EGC Workplace Ethics Homepage for details of other WPE Challenges available in this academic year.

 Once you've registered, look out for a confirmation email from EGC@Manchester.ac.uk to let you that you have a place.
 The email will also provide further details and joining instructions.